 But in cases where back pain is the result of a recent injury, then it’s good to try and prevent inflammation or swelling to keep the back pain from getting worse.
 Whether you choose to get over-the-counter anti-inflammatories like ibuprofen to help cope with the pain and limit swelling, or you choose to simply apply pressure and use ice packs or a heat blanket, it’s important to use some sort of medicinal remedy in the initial stages of the injury.

 Preventing back pain from getting worse is an important part of relieving pain but is even more essential for attempting to prevent pain from becoming chronic.
-Taking some time out of your day to tend to the injury will make a world of difference for the long term, and hopefully one of these methods will help you immediately!
+Taking some time out of your day to tend to the injury with our chiropractors in palm desert will make a world of difference for the long term, and hopefully one of these methods will help you immediately!

 Finding the Right Mattress